Kasme12/AndroidApp48/README.md

 - **Prompts:** Implicitly required or in response to crashes.
 - **AI Contribution:** Implemented data serialization to save album and photo data to the device's internal storage.
 Fixed numerous bugs, including `ClassCastException` from data corruption, `Uri` serialization issues when passing data between activities, and UI layout problems.

+- Use of Artifical Intelligence: AI was used to help by transferring the JavaFXML files from FXML to XML, and to help me and Esmeralda better understand the layout of Android Studio.
+It was helpful in guidance of the application, and fine tuning our models for our code.

 ---

 *This README file was generated with the assistance of the GenAI to document its own involvement in the project.*